rodrigomarchisilva/miranda-react-project1-hooks/README.md

 ### :information_source: Project info

-* **Why I did this project:** It was part of the React section of Luiz Otávio Miranda's course about React and Next.js;
+* **Why I did this project:** It was part of the React section of Luiz Otávio Miranda's course about React and Next.js, migrating the first project, mostly made with class components, to a version with hooks;
-* **Core Technologies:** React (w/ mainly class components, but also functional components mixed for learning purposes) and CSS;
+* **Core Technologies:** React (w/ hooks) and CSS;
 * **Secondary Technologies:** create-react-app and Docker (w/ compose);
 * **Description:** This project has a single page (home) where an API call is made (JSON Placeholder) to return posts with photos.
 There is also an input where the user can filter the posts by their title.